Facts About Mood Disorders

 The Correct Combination of Medication Takes Time

 Several types of medications are used to treat bipolar disorder.
-These include mood stabilizers, antidepressants, and drugs that relieve anxiety.
+These include mood stabilizers, antidepressants, and medications that relieve anxiety.
 Your doctor may prescribe one or a combination of medications for maximum effect.

 Finding the right medication or combination of medications requires some trial and error experimentation.
 Patients may need to change medications due to side effects.